Pride Scotia: Pride 2001

 Pride held in Edinburgh on 23 June.

 Pride 2002

 Pride held in Glasgow on 22 June.
 The march began in Blythswood Square and ended in Glasgow Green where rain helped to shrink numbers below financial viability for what was the first (and only) festival to have an admission charge.

 Guest speakers at the festival on Glasgow Green included Tommy Sheridan, Dorothy Grace Elder, and Roseanne Foyer from the Scottish TUC.

 Pride 2003

 This year, the march took place in Edinburgh on 19 July.
 Following the bankruptcy of Pride Scotland, this was the first year that Pride was organised by Pride Scotia.
 The festival was held in various locations along Leith Walk, including a sports day in Gayfield Square and a Health and Community Fair in Club eGo on Picardy Place.

 Pride 2004

-This year, the march took place in Glasgow on 1 July.
-The festival was held in Glasgow Green.
+This year, the march took place in Glasgow on 19 June.
+The festival was held in The Arches.